 All students from 8th grade to 12th grade are welcome to attend and volunteer to help with the conference.

 Over the years, this conference has been beneficial not only to the student participants but to their schools as well.
-The knowledge and experience gained at the DAIS conference allows students to return to their schools more confident in themselves and prepared to take the initiative to educate others about diversity.
+The knowledge and experience gained at the DAIS conference allows students to return to their schools more confident in themselves and prepared to take the initiative to educate others about diversity and social justice.